Types of Classes

 Who are we?

-While our courses are focused on preparing students for the Advanced Placement exams in the spring, they offer much more than mere test preparation.
+While our full-year AP courses are focused on preparing students for the Advanced Placement exams in the spring, they offer much more than mere test preparation.
 Our courses run from early fall to late spring, offering personal interaction with master teachers and motivated classmates.
 Each course is individually shaped by its instructor and offers its own structure, degree of interactivity, and academic goals, with everything aligned to the College Board AP program requirements.
 By reading course descriptions and class reviews, prospective parents and students can find courses appropriate to any learning style.
-We feel that online courses should do more than replace a brick-and-mortar classroom with a website, so we seek out teachers who understand the unique needs of homeschooling students and the potential of online education.
+We feel that online courses should do more than replace a brick-and-mortar classroom with an automated website, so we seek out teachers who understand the unique needs of homeschooling students and the potential of online education.

 All of our AP Online classes are authorized through the College Board Audit process— our teachers each have their syllabus approved by experienced course reviewers, meeting all College Board AP guidelines for course coverage.
 PA Homeschoolers AP Online now also sends out official transcripts verifying AP course completion and course grades—we can send these on to colleges, NCAA, the military academies, or scholarship programs as requested by the family, for a $5 fee (AP Transcript Request Form can be found via the link at the bottom of the page).

 Perhaps one of the best aspects of our classes is that in the many years that we have offered AP Online, we have developed a community of homeschool student scholars who bring to each class the positive ways of interacting that they have learned in previous classes.
 It’s not unusual for students to take one AP Online class in 10th grade (and we’ve had some very bright 9th graders also), and then take more in 11th and more in 12th grade— first checking with their new PA Homeschoolers AP Online friends, so that they can plan to be in class together once more.
-Many students form positive friendships that last beyond their high school at home years—and at least a few students have opted to be college roommates after learning together in AP Online!
+Many students form positive friendships that last well beyond their high school at home years—and at least a few students have opted to be college roommates after learning together in AP Online!
 We host dozens of students from all over the country each spring for a Memorial Day weekend party at the Richman Farm in Western Pennsylvania, and it's a pleasure to see online friendships transition into the real world.

 Who can participate?